 We also made a stop at Cargo Brewery which is known for their beer, but also makes wine as well.
 You can mix up your tasting platter to include both.
 Sit on the nice sunny lawn or enjoy a seat in the historic Wangaloa Presbyterian Church.
 We loved the experience, but didn’t really enjoy the beer.
 The place gets excellent reviews though so maybe our palate wasn’t cooperating.

 The city really has it all.
-See my post about campervanning the South Island for more about jet boating and jumping off stuff…what QT is best known for.
+See my post about campervanning the South Island for more about jet boating and jumping off stuff…the later being what QT is best known for.
 Since we weren’t doing any of that, we used the other days of travel to hike some tracks in the Wanaka and Glenorchy areas.

 Isthmus Peak – Wanaka Area